top of page

 9. Sleeve: For branding, usually 3” to 4” wide.
 Common designs are flags or company logos.

-While these are standard placements and measurements, but you can mix it up!
+While these are standard placements and measurements, you can mix them up!
 Feel free to adjust the placements and dimensions to better suit your design and create a more customized T-shirt look.

-Should I Adjust Design Size Based on T-Shirt Size?
+Should I Adjust the Design Size Based on the T-Shirt Size?

 While the simplest approach is to use the same design size for all shirt sizes, it might not be the best fit for everyone.
 Designs that look great on a small adult T-shirt might not suit a 3XL, and vice versa.
 So, some of you might prefer to customize the design size for each shirt size to account for these differences.